18 Engaging social studies vocabulary activities

 Flocabulary was created back in 2004 and has always been focused on vocabulary acquisition for a variety of subjects.
 Through the videos created by Flocabulary and the six additional activities within the lesson sequence, students can learn and show proof of their knowledge of the vocabulary.

 Starting students off with a lesson in geography—where they study the differences between urban, suburban, and rural areas—will help them later in the study of urbanization and industrialization in early 20th-century America.
-Using Flocabulary regularly within the classroom and learning strategies to teach vocabulary have been proven to raise student scores on standardized tests.
+Using Flocabulary regularly within the classroom and learning strategies to teach vocabulary has been proven to raise student scores on standardized tests.

 Here is an example of the style of videos you can find on Flocabulary: